Greek Orthodox Church of the Annunciation: Ottoman period

 Accounts from the 16th century are contradictory.
 On the one hand, Boniface of Ragusa, an Italian priest who was in the region between 1551 and 1564, refers to people of "other nations" praying at the church.
 On the other hand, an account from 1563 by Luigi Vulcano della Padula describes the church as being in ruins, with only a small cave remaining as a memorial.
 At the end of the 16th century, Jan Kootwyk describes, "the ruins of an arched construction, of a certain sanctuary of the oriental Christians dedicated (it is said) to the Archangel Gabriel."
 Kootwyk also says that this structure was built on the foundations of the "House of Joseph".

-A 17th-century account by Quaresmi, the Italian writer and Orientalist, indicates that the church was not visible above ground, but that the top of the vault of a subterranean chamber that had remained intact was at ground level.
+An early-17th-century account by Quaresmi, the Italian writer and Orientalist, indicates that the church was not visible above ground, but that the top of the vault of a subterranean chamber that had remained intact was at ground level.
 In 1626, he descended into this chamber which he described as follows:"Its length is 24 palms [4.8 m], its width 14 [2.8 m] and its height or projection about 15 [3 m].
 In the middle of it, to the east, is an altar for celebrating Mass.
 There are many pictures in it, but they are well-nigh destroyed by dampness, age, and the ill will of infidels.
 In the farthest part of the chapel is the mouth of a spring, from which its water are said to flow forth.
 And there is a stair, and at one time, a door by which one used to ascend to a convent of nuns, which, so as the tradition goes, used to be above it in times gone by [...]
 From time to time the Greeks hold services in it."

+Between 1628 and 1631, a small chapel was built by the Franciscans, who allowed the growing Orthodox community, upon its request, to use it.

-During the rule of Zahir al-Umar (1730–1775) over the Galilee, the local Greek Orthodox community obtained a firman granting them control over the church, which had been occupied previously by the Franciscans and the Greek Catholic church.
+During the rule of Zahir al-Umar (1730–1775) over the Galilee, the local Greek Orthodox community obtained a firman granting them control over the site and church (Franciscan chapel), which had been occupied previously by the Franciscans and the Greek Catholic church.
 Al-Umar granted this control to the local Arab Christian community, rather than the Greek Orthodox Patriarchate of Jerusalem.
 In 1750, they built a new church to the south side of the subterranean chamber, adding a wooden iconostasis (a screen decorated with icons) in 1767.
 The church continues to be run by the Arab Orthodox local council in Nazareth today.

 Description

+The church is located approximately 650 m from the Basilica of the Annunciation and 130 m from Mary's Well, which sits alongside the road leading to Saffuriyya.